 I was born in Madrid (Spain) in 1989.
-I was trained in chemistry, science education, science communication and history of
+I was trained in chemistry, science education, science communication and history and

-science, technology and medicine.
-I graduated (with Honors) in Chemistry (Complutense University of Madrid, 2012) before completing a Master Degree in Science Education (Complutense University of
+social studies of science, technology and medicine.
+I graduated (with Honors) in Chemistry (Complutense University of Madrid, 2012) before completing a Master Degree in Science Education

-My training has been supported by several grants, fellowships, awards and recognations.
+My training has been supported by several grants, fellowships, awards and recognitions.
 As a undergraduate student I received the Comunidad de Madrid Excellence Grants (2007-2011) and the Collaboration Grant of the Spanish Ministry of Education (2011-2012).
-In 2016 I obteined the Extraordinary Prize for my Master Degree in History of Science and the Catalan Society of History of Science and Technology Award for Master Degree's Thesis.
-As a PhD Student in Science Education I received an Autónoma University of Madrid Posgraduate Internship (2016-2017).
+In 2016 I obtained the Extraordinary Prize for my Master Degree in History of Science and the Catalan Society of History of Science and Technology Award for Master Degree's Thesis.
+As a PhD Student in Science Education I received an Autónoma University of Madrid Postgraduate Internship (2016-2017).
 My PhD dissertation in History of Science was funded by a Juanelo Turriano Fellowship (2017-2019).

 Lastly, as a strong believer in a culture without borders, I share my journey trought the historical, social and educational

 kerneI of science in several media.
 I write on the history of science in education and communication at my SciLog virtual space, a blog of the spanish edition of Scientific American.
 I